This page last modified 01/2/17

 Refreshments: You must carry sufficient food and water to last throughout your walk.
 There are scattered locations where food and drink are available but their opening is seasonal so you should not rely on them.
 Water pumps are not available in hiker-biker camps between October and April.
 Do not rely on them for water.

-Sanctioning: These events are sponsored by the Maryland Volkssport Association and sanctioned by the American Volkssport Association (AVA), a member of the International Federation of Popular Sports.
-Event numbers are YRE 2012/747,748,749, and 753.
+Sanctioning: These events are sponsored by the Maryland Volkssport Association (MVA) and sanctioned by the American Volkssport Association (AVA), a member of the International Federation of Popular Sports.
+Event numbers are YRE 2016/747, 748, 749, 753 and the bike event is 699.

 Eligibility: Everyone is eligible to participate.
 An adult must accompany children under 12 at all times on the trails.